 (it’s hard to find examples that won’t reveal a million spoilers.
 Here’s a few)

 Both the movie and the book do a great job of portraying the emotional personal stakes that the 2 lead protagonists deal with.
 Jamie flat out tells Landon “You have to promise not to fall in love with me,” Why?
 Hopefully most of you have seen this or read it.
 If not, Spoiler alert!!
 Why would she tell him not to fall in love with her?
 Because she’s dying of cancer.
 What does he do?
 Of course, he falls in love with her.

-In this great YA drama book, we meet a young girl who’s paralyzed after a terrible accident involving a jack-knifed big rig.
+In this Young adult story, we meet a young girl who is paralyzed after a terrible accident involving a jack-knifed big rig.
 What drives the story forward is her determination to live and to walk again.
-She is her own worst enemy.
+But she is her own worst enemy.
 She has to overcome her doubts and fears and learn to live with who she is now versus who she used to be before she became paralyzed.
-Contrary to the titles implication she is not dying.
+Contrary to the title implication, she is not dying.
 There is no ‘saving the world’ or ‘survival of the fittest’, but there are still high stakes.
-Her friends and family rooting for her.
+Her friends and family root for her.
 Her physical therapist motivates her to keep going when she wants to give up.

 What other examples of books or movies with high stakes can you think of?

 Be sure to check out the rest of the posts in this series: